 Stewardship refers to the responsibility asset owners have to exercise their ownership rights to protect and enhance long-term investment value for their beneficiaries by promoting sustainable value creation in the companies in which they invest.
-The Trustee has committed to publicly disclosing how it approaches its stewardship activities, as set out below.
+The Trustee is a signatory to the Australian Asset Owner Stewardship Code and has committed to publicly disclosing how it approaches its stewardship activities, as set out below.